Planar Length-Constrained Minimum Spanning Trees: Introduction

 We get around this by breaking apart the edges covering each boundary into smaller length ``pieces'' where we limit traversal to be internal to each of these pieces.
 In particular, we break each boundary's edges into $O(\beta)$ pieces, each with diameter (according to $l$) at most $h/\beta$ for $\beta \approx \frac{\log n}{\eps^2 \cdot \log \log n }$ (see \Cref{lemma:low-diam-partition}).
 Since the depth of our hierarchy is $\log_\alpha n \approx \log n / (\eps \log \log n)$, we are free to traverse within one piece at each level of our hierarchy on the way to the root and this only costs us at most an extra $\frac{h}{\beta}\cdot \log_\alpha n \approx \frac{h \eps^2 \cdot \log \log n}{\log n} \frac{\log n}{\eps \log \log n} \leq h\eps$ overall in length.

 \paragraph{Reducing to Length-Constrained Steiner Tree with Few Terminals.} Lastly, we solve a series of instances of length-constrained Steiner tree to connect the boundary pieces of a parent to each of the boundary pieces of each of its children.
 In particular, for each region in our hierarchy and each of its child regions, we solve an instance of length-constrained Steiner tree where we treat each boundary piece of the child as a terminal and the pieces of the parent as the root of our instance.

 Furthermore, we set up this instance in such a way that the optimal weight of this instance is no more than the weight of the optimal length-constrained MST restricted to this region.
 Since the number of boundary pieces is $O(\beta) \approx \log_\alpha n/\eps \leq O(\log n)$, the algorithm of \cite{charikar1999approximation} gives an $O\left(\log ^\eps n\right)$-approximation for this instance of length-constrained Steiner tree.
 Also, since each level of our hierarchy partitions the optimal length-constrained MST, we pay $O\left(\log_\alpha n \cdot \log ^{\eps} n\right) \cdot \OPT = O\left(\log ^{1+\eps} n \right)\cdot \OPT$ overall for all of these instances.
 See \Cref{sec:chandInstance} for a description of these instances and note that these instances may not be planar.

 Correctly setting up each of these instance of length-constrained Steiner tree requires that we have a reasonably accurate guess for the length the optimal length-constrained MST takes to reach each boundary piece.
 In particular, we guess this length for each boundary piece in multiples of $h/\beta$ for $\beta$-many guesses per piece.
 Guessing with this coarseness again loses us about an $h/\beta$ at each level of our hierarchy and so $\frac{h}{\beta} \cdot \log_\alpha n \approx h\eps$ overall in terms of length.
-Since each child's boundary is broken up into $\beta\approx \frac{\log n}{\eps^2 \log \log n}$ pieces, we must simultaneously guess this length for all $\beta$ pieces of each child for a total number of $\beta ^ \beta \approx n^{1/\eps^2}$ guesses per child, givings us a polynomial runtime overall for any constant $\epsilon$.
+Since each child's boundary is broken up into $\beta\approx \frac{\log n}{\eps^2 \log \log n}$ pieces, we must simultaneously guess this length for all $\beta$ pieces of each child for a total number of $\beta ^ \beta \approx n^{1/\eps^2}$ guesses per child, giving us a polynomial runtime overall for any constant $\epsilon$.
 Using a standard dynamic programming approach then allows us to perform at least as well as the ``correct'' guess.
-See \Cref{sec:DP} for the dynamic program and \Cref{sec:realalgdesc} for our final algorithm.